Upcoming Birding Trips

 We provide a variety of outings that accommodate many birding skill levels.
 Birders of all levels of ability are welcome on all outings.
 Most trips are great for beginning birders, as our experienced birders love to teach and share their passion and knowledge with newcomers.

 This is a half-day trip.
-We’ll visit two sites in Bothell, the Canyon Park wetlands and Centennial Park.
-This will be an easy walk.
+We’ll spend the morning at Magnuson Park.
+This will be a moderately challenging walk.
+Boots recommended.
 Further details will be provided to registered participants.
-After you have submitted your 2024 Field Trip Liability Release online, please contact the trip leader, in order to register for the trip.
+After you have submitted your 2025 Liability Release forms, please contact the trip leader in order to register for the trip.

 Trip Leader: Douglas Resnick, dresnick1@comcast.net or 425-776-4811 (landline)

 This is a half-day trip.
-We’ll visit two sites in Marysville, Jennings Memorial Park and Ebey Waterfront Trail.
-This will be a moderately easy walk.
+We’ll bird from Lake Ballinger in Mountlake Terrace to Echo Lake in Shoreline, walking from one to the other, then returning to our starting point via public transit.
 Boots recommended.
+The route is long, but there will be no significant hills.
 Further details will be provided to registered participants.
-After you have submitted your 2024 Field Trip Liability Release online, please contact the trip leader, in order to register for the trip.
+After you have submitted your 2025 Liability Release forms, please contact the trip leader in order to register for the trip.

 Trip Leader: Douglas Resnick, dresnick1@comcast.net or 425-776-4811 (landline)